andrew-codechimp/tsmart_ha/README.md

 This integration supports Tesla T-Smart and other branded water heaters made by EUROICC.

 The integration provides a climate control with preset modes, current temperature sensor, and a binary sensor for the relay.
+A restart button and problem binary sensors with attributes for error codes are also provided for diagnostic purposes.

 This project is not endorsed by, directly affiliated with, maintained, authorized, or sponsored by Tesla UK Limited or EUROICC.